-This guide explains how to file a complaint about any of the programs that are administered by the Missouri Department of Elementary and Secondary Education (the Department) under the Every Student Succeeds Act of 2015 (ESSA)2.
+This guide explains how to file a complaint about any of the programsthat are administered by the Missouri Department of Elementary and Secondary Education (the Department) under the Every Student Succeeds Act of 2015 (ESSA).

 Missouri Department of Elementary and Secondary Education Complaint Procedures for ESSA Programs Table of Contents General Information 1.
 What is a complaint under ESSA?
 2. Who may file a complaint?
 3. How can a complaint be filed?
-Complaints filed with LEA4.
-How will a complaint filed with the LEA be investigated?5.
-What happens if a complaint is not resolved at the local level (LEA)? omplaints filed with the Department 6.
+Complaints filed with LEA 4.
+How will a complaint filed with the LEA be investigated?
+5. What happens if a complaint is not resolved at the local level (LEA)?
+Complaints filed with the Department 6.
 How can a complaint be filed with the Department?
 7. How will a complaint filed with the Department be investigated?
 8. How are complaints related to equitable services to nonpublic school children handled differently?
 Appeals 9.
-How will appeals to the Departmen 10.
-What happens if the complaint is r t be investigated? not resolved at the state level (the Department)?
+How will appeals to the Departmen t be investigated?

+10. What happens if the complaint is not resolved at the state level (the Department)?